 A new bill signed into law will significantly limit the scope and applicability of non-compete covenants in employment agreements.
-David Rubenstein and Aviva Kamm explain the new limitations.
+Aviva Kamm explains the new limitations.

 Stokes Law Briefs